Pastoring a church for ten years I came to realize two key things about people:

 2. Most people can't (and won't) change.

-Yes, hearing inspirational messages and truth-filled talks, or sermons, reading great books (and blogs!) or videos or CD's (MP3's) can be of some help. (though I still speak them, write them and subscribe to them) But truth be told, rarely do those things radically transform someone or empower lasting change.
+Yes, hearing inspirational messages and truth-filled talks, or sermons, reading great books (and blogs!), videos or CDs (MP3s) can be of some help. (though I still speak them, write them, and subscribe to them) But truth be told, rarely do those things radically transform someone or empower lasting change.
 Most of us cannot and will not change alone.
 Most of our employees won't and can't.
 Our spouses won't and can't.